-How can we reduce the revenue burnout?
+How can we reduce revenue burnout?
 Cardiologists need to address certain pain-points such as the high number of regulations.
 Without any intervention to improve and simplify workflow, burnout and disenchantment will get worse.

 As such, the hours are long and stress for any cardiologists can be high.
 However, the right risk management technology can streamline and automate a multitude of their tasks involved with managing and administering claims — freeing up adjusters time their sake and will benefit from the technology implementation.